You are viewing a story from harrypotterfanfiction.com

 Chapter 18: Elektra and Felix

 It was nine in the morning when the train rolled into the station, belching steam up towards a leaden grey sky that had the all-too-familiar look of an impending thunderstorm.
-I decided I couldn’t watch anymore and seized Scorpius by the hand, burying my face in his shoulder, letting my hair act as a blindfold.
+I decided I couldn’t watch anymore and seized Scorpius by the hand, burying my face in his shoulder.

 ‘Lucy?’ he cautioned.

 ‘Please don’t let there be sequins,’ I said.
 ‘Please, no sequins!’

 The train drew to a definite stop, an electronic beeping rang through the station, followed by a low hiss as the doors slid open.
 And there he was.
 Pushing six feet tall in his crepe shoes, his dress sense new romantic, his face the kind that only a mother could love, and his smile as creepy as a mysterious shadow in the corner of your eye.
 Felix Felicis, aka Lettuce Spebbington, dressed up to the nines, with his head somewhere in cloud cuckoo land.

 I let out an involuntary squeal and lifted my head from Scorpius’ shoulder; he gave my hand a reassuring squeeze as if to say don’t worry.
 You can use me as a human shield.

 Lettuce pranced towards us like a baby giraffe on rollerskates and set his suitcase down on the concrete platform.

 ‘Scorpius,’ he said.
 ‘Lucy.
 How delightful to see you so happy.’

 He plunged his hands into his coat pockets, thrust them into the air, and then two handfuls of silvery glitter drizzled down on our heads like snow.